(German city painted by Sebastian Münster (1488-1552), [Public Domain] via Creative Commons)

 An Unbelievably Bizarre Anabaptist Rebellion

 During the 1530s, a strange occurrence blandly labeled the Münster Rebellion broke out in the city of Münster, within the region of Westphalia (modern northwest Germany).
-For the multiple-year rebellion, Münster was basically turned into a theocracy ruled by a group of over-zealous Anabaptists—a Protestant Christian sect disliked at the time by both Catholics and other Protestants.
+For the multiple-year rebellion, Münster was basically turned into a theocracy ruled by a group of over-zealous Anabaptists—an extreme Protestant Christian sect disliked at the time by both Catholics and other Protestants.
 In the case of the Münster Rebellion, however, religious debate turned into religious oppression, and a battle of theology devolved into bloodshed and war.

 By 1532, the city of Münster was a diverse Christian community.
 It’s population included Catholics, Lutherans and a growing population of Anabaptists.
 The latter group was under the spiritual guidance of a man named Bernard Rothmann.
 Like the city he lived in, Rothmann also had a broad religious background—before becoming an Anabaptist, he was a Lutheran and a Zwinglian.
 Now, however, he found himself as the leader of a large Anabaptist population.
 As the Anabaptists of the surrounding German regions continued to be persecuted by Catholic and Protestant domains alike, more and more Anabaptist refugees found shelter in Münster.